Year-Long Housing Contract

 A New Direction

-Beginning Fall 2013, housing at Western will be moving to a one-year contract.
+In the fall of 2013, WCSU changed its housing contract from a per-semester contract to a one-year contract.
 So, instead of paying $500 per year in deposit fees, you'll pay a one-time, non-refundable amount of just $250.

 How will this work?